-Value added data tracks student progress for those students who sat the Year 3 NAPLAN Test in 2012 and the Year 5 NAPLAN in 2014 at Macarthur.
+Value added data tracks student progress for those students who sat the Year 3 NAPLAN Test in 2013 and the Year 5 NAPLAN in 2015 at Macarthur.
 It provides a measure of their academic growth at Macarthur over this time.
-The general standard for academic growth in this time is represented in the table below.
-Growth for writing and numeracy is above the State average growth.
-Other areas that are below State Average and need to be monitored
+The general standard for academic growth is represented in the table below.
+Growth for reading, spelling and numeracy is above the State average growth.
+Writing is below State Average.
+This was affected by a major decline in growth of one student.
+Punctuation and Grammar is below State average and needs to be monitored as this is the third time in the past 4 years this has been the case.